 The word " ʻaʻano " was invented by kumu Pila Wilson based on the word " ʻano " which is an old Hawaiian word.
 The ʻano of something is its condition, its nature, or its manner.
 The best definition, of course, comes from the Pūkuʻi-Elbert Hawaiian Dictionary:

 1. n.
 Kind, variety, nature, character, disposition, bearing, type, brand, likeness, sort, way, manner, shape, tendency, fashion, style, mode, circumstance, condition, resemblance, image, color, moral quality, denomination, meaning (preceded by ke).

 The kikino are similar to common nouns.
-Thus things like cars, a bike, a person, dog, cat, spirit, water, canoe, and so on.
+Thus things like cars, a bike, a person, dog, cat, spirit, water, canoe, a thought, a word, and so on.
 Some examples are shown below.

 The hamani are action verbs, and more specifically can be said to be transitive action verbs in English.
 Examples could be to eat, to speak, to bring, and to buy.
 Transitive verbs are those which are followed by an object: we eat something; we speak something; we bring something; we buy something; and so on.
-Of course it is possible to leave out the object if one desires, as it may be obvious, or previously understood in context, or for many other reasons.
+Of course it is possible to leave out the object if one desires, as it may be obvious or previously understood in context.
 But even if left off and not stated explicitly, the object is still in the mind of the speaker or listener.
-For example, if one were to say, "She ate." we are still thinking that she obviously ate something.
+For example, if one were to say, "She ate" and we notice her staring at an empty plate, we would still be thinking that she obviously ate something.